 Reply from Keith U:

+What makes a huge difference is having the habitat as BIG AS POSSIBLE.
+That way feces, uneaten food, and decay has less power to pollute the water.
 I used to use fish aquariums for my pet turtles but then I looked into making custom aquariums at old water out of wood.
 What you do is build a wooden box with one side of that made out of plexiglass and you seal the entire thing using an epoxy.

 You can basically build an aquarium like box that you can still visually see inside of.
 The cool thing about this is you can make it more of a square design with less height on the walls and more of a spread layout for the turtle.
 Because a turtle should have shallower waters but have more surface area and volume of water to swim around in.
 Whereas fish in the aquarium can swim everywhere up-and-down.